quadrant-newmedia/django_tree_view/README.md

 ## How To Use:
 - clone this repo, then delete the origin remote
-- do a search and replace on this project, replacing APP_NAME with the actual name of your app
+- do a search and replace on this project, replacing django_tree_view with the actual name of your app
-- rename the APP_NAME directory
+- rename the django_tree_view directory
 - create venv
 - run: pip install -r requirements.txt
 - run: tox (verify that the tests are working)